 Why does career growth depend on career development?

 Career growth depends on career development because the more you advance in your job, the more valuable you are, resulting in greater pay and higher chances of receiving promotions.
-As women, we unfortunately have to work harder to climb the career ladder, but by focusing on the cultivation of our skills, we can further our career growth.
+Unfortunately, most women have to work harder to climb the career ladder, but by focusing on the cultivation of skills, women can further their career growth.